the-programmers-hangout/website/src/content/site/rules.md

 ## 4. Don't obstruct moderation

-These rules try to cover as much as possible but unforseenable situations could arise and will be up to the staff's discretion
+These rules try to cover as much as possible but unforeseeable situations could arise and will be up to the staff's discretion

 ### Use only English